getify/You-Dont-Know-JS/async & performance/ch3.md

 Sometimes you want to iterate over a list of promises and perform some task against all of them, much like you can do with synchronous `array`s (e.g., `forEach(..)`, `map(..)`, `some(..)`, and `every(..)`).
 If the task to perform against each promise is fundamentally synchronous, these work fine, just as we used `forEach(..)` in the previous snippet.

-But if the tasks are fundamentally asynchronous, or can/should otherwise be performed concurrently, you can use async versions of these as provided by many libraries.
+But if the tasks are fundamentally asynchronous, or can/should otherwise be performed concurrently, you can use async versions of these utilities as provided by many libraries.

-For example, let's consider an asynchronous `map(..)` utility that takes an `array` of values (could be promises or anything else), plus a function (task) to perform against each.
-It returns a promise whose fulfillment value is another `array` that holds (in the same mapping order) the async completion value from each task.
+For example, let's consider an asynchronous `map(..)` utility that takes an `array` of values (could be promises or anything else), plus a function (task) to perform against each. `map(..)` returns a promise whose fulfillment value is an `array` that holds (in the same mapping order) the async completion value from each task.

 ```js
 if (!Promise.map) {